diogoaurelio/schedoscopeWiki/Schedoscope-at-a-Glance.md

         materialize -v schedoscope.example.osm.processed/Nodes/2013/06

-* reloading the view in case its dependencies, structure, or logic have changed is as simple as (it is just the same):
+* reloading the view in case its dependencies, structure, or logic have changed is just the same (there is no difference between loading and reloading):

         materialize -v schedoscope.example.osm.processed/Nodes/2013/06